european-dynamics-rnd/weforming/WeForming_Connector/README.md

 4. You’ll see a list of your existing service offerings
 5. Select the ID (UUID) of the offering you want to provide data for.

+*Note: You may also get the service offering IDs via API, see on Middleware GUI the REST API documentation and call Get My Offerings List.*

 ![An example image](my_offerings.png)

-You may also get the service offering IDs via API, see on Middleware GUI the REST API documentation and call Get My Offerings List.

 ### Provide Data Programmatically with a Python Sample script